Skip to content

 Keyword type: Job keyword.

-• Wildcard templates:
+• Wildcard patterns:

-• Single directory, e.g. path/to/directory/*
+• A single directory, e.g., path/to/directory/*

-• Wildcard templates with extensions, e.g. path/to/directory/*.md or path/to/directory/*.{java,py,sh}
+• Wildcard patterns with extensions, e.g., path/to/directory/*.md or path/to/directory/*.{java,py,sh}

 Example: